 When test fitting the grill, I found that I needed to use improvised brackets on each frame rail to achieve the proper fitment with the fenders.
 Because I ended up using a replacement OEM Dauntless radiator with its relatively narrow dimensions, I was able to make use of the original fan shroud on the flatfender grill.
 The grill did require some minor trimming in a few spots, and as mentioned in the Engine topic, I welded in two cross braces to which I mounted the electric fan.

 To mount the hood, I installed an original CJ-2A hood hinge, and drilled the cowl using the hinge holes as a template.
+Unfortunately, once installed I found I couldn't close the hood without interference.
+As an alternative, I used a set of late model CJ hood hinges in black stainless steel and the fit and closure is perfect.
 To secure the hood, I purchased a set of Kentrol black stainless steel hood latches, positioned them, and drilled the mounting holes.
 Kaiser Willys also supplied the wood OEM-style hood block kit, which supports the windshield when folded forward, and the grill-mounted footman loop used to strap down the windshield.

 For the windshield glass itself, again Kaiser Willys was my go-to supplier.
 They provide correct size auto safety glass panels that sandwich inside the inner windshield frame.
 The final touch for the windshield was a set of electric wiper assemblies that included the motors, arms, and wiper blades.
 These can be sourced from a number of suppliers as individual components or full kits.
 Note that the original driver side wiper motor on the CJ-2A was vacuum operated, and the passenger side unit employed a manually operated handle!